oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.2.4 Build Metadata in Revision History

-For each item in revision history it must be tested that `number` does not include build metadata.
+For each item in revision history it MUST be tested that `number` does not include build metadata.

 The relevant path for this test is: